PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Axial_fan_bridge_final](images/Axial_fan_bridge_final.JPG "Axial_fan_bridge_final")

 Congratulation!
-You have finished to assemble the PlanktoScope HAT 1.3 PCB components, it should look like on the following pictures:
+You have finished to assemble the PlanktoScope HAT 1.3 PCB components, it should look like on the following picture:

 photo hat terminé